urql-graphql/urql/.changeset/two-masks-draw.md

 '@urql/exchange-graphcache': patch
 ---

-Fix issue where our default-storage would persist data after it has been cleared
+Fix default storage persisting data after `clear()` was called on it